Dear Clients, Colleagues and Friends:

 Accelerate Fixed Asset Additions

-For 2011 a business can deduct 100% of the cost of new equipment immediately, without regard to any limitations.
-Under current law, bonus depreciation will decrease to 50% in 2012.
-If a business has income in 2011 and plans on acquiring depreciable property, it may be worthwhile making the investment in 2011.
-There is a small window of opportunity, as qualifying equipment must be purchased and placed into service before the end of the year.
+For 2013 a business can deduct 50% of the cost of new equipment immediately, without regard to any limitations.
+This so-called bonus depreciation will expire January 1, 2014.
+There is a small window of opportunity as qualifying equipment must be purchased and placed into service before the end of the year.
 Note that Code Sec.
 179 depreciation should be used before bonus depreciation as bonus requires an Illinois modification.
 Also, consider electing out of bonus for passive real estate investments to avoid an Illinois income pick-up without a corresponding federal deduction.

 Code Sec.
 179

-In 2011 businesses can deduct up to $500,000 of qualifying property.
-The deduction begins to phase out after purchases exceed $2M.
-Note that businesses must have taxable income to qualify.
-In 2012 the amount that can be expensed will decrease significantly to $139,000 and will begin to phase out after purchases exceed $560,000.
-Also for 2012, though historically limited to tangible personal property, certain leasehold improvements will now qualify for accelerated depreciation.
+In 2013 businesses can deduct up to $500,000 of qualifying asset acquisitions.
+The deduction begins to phase out after purchases exceed $2,000,000.
+Note that businesses must have taxable income to qualify for the current year deduction.
+In 2014 the amount that can be expensed will decrease significantly to $25,000 and will begin to phase out after purchases exceed $200,000.

 R & D Credit

-The Tax Relief Act of 2010 extended the R&D credit through the end of 2011.
-Large manufacturing firms are not the only ones who benefit, as smaller software and service companies can qualify as well.
-The tax credit is up to 20% of qualifying R&D expenditures, depending on the taxpayer’s elected method.
-Some of the eligible costs include improvements to existing processes, testing for new or improved products and certain software development.
+Though it has bipartisan support and a high probability of being extended, the R&D credit is scheduled to expire at the end of 2013.
+If extended, the R&D credit would continue to benefit several companies, from large manufacturing firms to smaller software and services companies.
+The credit is up to 20% of qualifying R&D expenditures, depending on the taxpayer’s elected method.
+Eligible costs include improvements to existing processes, testing for new or improved products and certain software development.
 Though no longer offsetting AMT, unused credits can be carried back one year or forward 20 years.
 Talk with your advisor if you haven’t previously qualified as new computational methods may be available.

 U.S. manufacturers can deduct up to 9% of Qualified Production Activity Income (net income from U.S. manufacturing activities, natural resource production, film production, construction, engineering and architecture).
 For S corporations and partnerships, the benefit is determined at the shareholder or partner level, so both passive and non-passive investors can qualify.